Bacterial Vaginosis (BV)

 The vagina naturally contains many different bacteria.
 When the number of certain bacteria increases, the balance of chemicals is disrupted and can cause BV.

-Around half of women with BV have no symptoms.
+Around half of people with BV have no symptoms.
 In these cases, the condition does not pose any threat to your health or pregnancy.

 BV does not usually cause any vaginal soreness or itching.